fabkrum/web-performance-resources/README.md

 ### Free tools and services

+* [Lighthouse Scoring Calculator](https://googlechrome.github.io/lighthouse/scorecalc/): Learn how the Lighthouse Score is calculated for the last two versions.
+This helps to understand where changes are comming from if your score changes.

 * [SpeedChecklist](https://speedchecklist.com/)
 A checklist which shows you how to optimise web performance issues you might have.
 You find best practices for the most common problems described in great detail.